SotirisTouliopoulos/dingo/README.md

   These reactions are the ones that do not affect the value of the objective function, when removed.

 Reduction with the `PreProcess` class has been tested in some models, appearing in dingo's publication.
-A figure with the results follows, which presents the number of remained reactions, after calling the `reduce` function with `extend` set both to `False` and `True`.
+A figure with results follows, which presents the number of remained reactions, after calling the `reduce` function with `extend` set both to `False` and `True`.
+Reduction with `extend` set to `True` is based on sampling, so a slight change in the number of remained reactions may appear.
+It is recommended to use `extend` set to `False` in large models, due to the higher computational time.

 ![Reduction_Results_Plot](/img/reduction_results_plot.png)

+## Correlated reactions